moq-wg/moq-transport/draft-ietf-moq-transport.md

 Any other value in the Status Code field is a malformed message.

-When a relay is subscribed to a track, it can simply return the highest group and object ID it has observed, whether or not that object was cached.
+When a relay is subscribed to a track, it can simply return the highest group and object ID it has observed, whether or not that object was cached or completely delivered.
 If not subscribed, a relay SHOULD send a TRACK_STATUS_REQUEST upstream to obtain updated information.

 Alternatively, the relay MAY subscribe to the track to obtain the same information.